 When I got home, I tasted the mix, tried it in a sauce and I was very unhappy.
 It just didn’t have the robust flavors that I was expecting.
 Perhaps, the proportion of the herbs was all wrong — for me, at least.
 And that made me decide — the next time I wanted a seasoning blend or a spice mix, I would make my own.
 I started with the first today.
 I made Cajun spice mix.

-- 1 and ½ tsps. of cayenne powder (chili powder may be substituted)
+- 1 and 1/2 teaspoons cayenne powder (chili powder may be substituted)

-- 3 tsps. of sea salt OR 2 tsps. of kosher salt OR 1 and ½ tsps. of refined salt
+- 3 teaspoons sea salt or 1 and 1/2 teaspoons refined salt

 - Stir everything together.
 And that's it.